 CNN opined in a March 4th 2019 article that it has “a far more sinister and mysterious reputation.”
 CNN continues: “its true purpose and the important details of its functioning are covered in mystery.”
 (Umm no CNN, it’s purpose and function was EXACTLY understood – 40 years ago.)

 That CNN Travel article included a map with the locations of the radar and the Chernobyl nuclear power plant (reversed).
 “News you can trust”…

-The radar sounded like a staccato pulse train of about 10 pulses per second, spread over a very large bandwidth.
+The radar sounded like a staccato pulse train of about 10 pulses per second, spread over a very large bandwidth due to the fast pulse risetime.
 It jumped around in frequency as they adjusted it to deal with HF propagation realities, appearing nearly everywhere at times in the HF spectrum.

 The 2 main DUGA broadside antenna arrays (NATO variously Code named Steel Yard or Steel Work/s) were built along an axis of 053/233 degrees true (See Google Earth 51 degrees 18.30N 30 degrees 4.00E).
 This is reported as the receiver site, the abandoned/dismantled transmitter site is about 50 km away to the northeast on that same 053 degree axis.

 The system emits and then receives the reflected return signal at right angles to the dipoles/reflector array off to the northwest on an azimuth of 233+90=323 degrees true.
 If you plot that azimuth from the site, it goes over eastern Europe, Scandinavia, Greenland, Hudson Bay then directly over the ICBM missile fields in north-central U.S. Check.

 No “secret” or surprise there, that was the threat axis they wanted to monitor.
 How about range capability?